enspirit/wlang/README.md

 WLang 2.0 also has a few remaining issues.

 * It does not support rubinius so far, due to an incompatibility with the Citrus parser generator.
-* It also have some issues with spacing; not a big issue for HTML rendering but might prevent certain generation tasks.
+* It has some issues with spacing; not a big issue for HTML rendering but might prevent certain generation tasks.

 ## Tunable templating engine